adam-wozniak/website/_posts/2021-10-04-how-to-learn-anything-twelve-months.md

 Of course, if you genuinely don’t like doing it, then stop and find something else.
 Life’s too short.
 Don’t guilt yourself into doing yet another thing you don’t really want to do.

 ### 6. You are going to suck for a while
 The hardest part of this process was being okay with being a complete beginner at something again.
-It’s easy to compare oneself to others... others who aren’t even beginners any more.
+It’s easy to compare oneself to others... others who aren’t actually beginners any more.

 The truth is that learning any new skill or hobby will be difficult.
 And it’s difficult for everyone.
 But, at the same time, it’s not important to compare our progress to others.
 Everyone has their own timeline.
 Some are more naturally gifted than others.
 Some have head starts, while others start far behind.
 Some have different life situations than yours or mine.